YclepticStudios/gmath/README.md

 ## Code Examples

 This example takes a vector and rotates it by a quaternion.
 The quaternion is created by spherical-linear interpolation between two other quaternions.
+Note that these are just examples, and there are simpler ways to achieve the same result.

 ```
 #include "Vector3.hpp"